Rental loans calculator

 Investment Property Loans vs. Conventional Home Mortgages

-Rather than focusing heavily on your income, assets, and job history, the lender will prioritize your experience as an investor and your overall strategy.
-As with a traditional loan, they'll still check your credit, order an appraisal, and initiate the title process.
+Rather than placing heavy emphasis on your income, assets, and job history, the lender will prioritize your experience as an investor and your overall strategy.
+However, just like with a traditional loan, they will still review your credit, order an appraisal, and initiate the title process.

 Key Differences